LukeOzsanlav/GWfGMetapopDemography/README.md

-# Code for 'Differing drivers of decline within a metapopulation has implications for future conservation'
+# Code for 'Differing drivers of decline within a migratory metapopulation has implications for future conservation'

-This repository holds the code for a publication that is submitted to *Ecology and Evolution* entitled; 'Differing drivers of reproductive output within metapopulations has conservation implications'.
+This repository holds the code for a publication in *Ecology and Evolution* entitled; 'Differing drivers of decline within a migratory metapopulation has implications for future conservation'.
 This paper examines at the drivers of reproductive success across two sub-populations of Greenland White-fronted goose *Anser ablifrons flavirostris*.
 The demography of the sub-populations differed as well as the environmental drivers and therefore different conservation measures will likely be required for the two sub-population to prevent further population decline.

 <img src="Pics/whitefrontedgoose.png" id="id" class="class" width=25% height=25% >